 Cabbage is really good for fermenting, a complex process that you expect (even need) to smell bad.
 Koreans have a special fridge for their kimchi (truly remarkable photos, btw), which use many kinds of cabbage.
 These fridges ostensibly manage temperature control but I figure it’s to contain the wild smell.
 I’ve already explained the stink juice that is sauerkraut making.

 By contrast, green cabbages fresh out of the fields in the fall with shiny, deep green leaves are slightly sweet.
 They are also remarkably hard and crisp and juicy.
 The longer they store – and they do this well, which is why they so ably see us through the winter – the less they are of all of these qualities.
 If they’ve really sat too long, bitterness sets in.

-Go ahead, lightly steam loonie-sized chunks, slather with butter and sprinkle with salt and pepper.
+Go ahead, be British and lightly steam loonie-sized chunks, slather with butter and sprinkle with salt and pepper.
 It’s a fast and easy side dish, a comfort food when not cooked to mush.
-And treated this way, your house won’t smell like a bad old folk’s home.
+And treated this way, your house won’t smell like a bad old folks home.

 Better still, make this recipe for cabbage salad, which is a kind of curtido traditionally served with pupusas (filled masa cakes from El Salvador).
 In the true spirit of Canadian fusion, I also serve with tacos and pulled pork, both served with their own version of shredded cabbage.